Sloth1427/jasarm/readme.md

 ### Troubleshooting

 After I cleaned the repo with `git clean -fdx` to test reinstalling everything, I found that I had to first uninstall the package globally with `npm uninstall -g` before I could then install it again, and then run jasarm without running in to "zsh: permission denied: jasarm" error.

+### TODO

+- Platform testing.
+- More options, e.g. if/where to write json output, if should log output to console, how to handle bad input.
+- More careful handling of bad inputs.
+- More unit and e2e tests.